 We will leave the main form with that for now.

-2. To learn more about setting up the payment integrations, you can start with these guides:
+To learn more about setting up the payment integrations, you can start with these guides:

-1. Just like STEP 2, we will create another form but this time we will add the “Purchase Order” payment field.
+Just like step two, we will create another payment form.
+This time we will use Purchase Order as the payment gateway.

-We only want to display the payment form depending on the choice they made on the radio button.
-To do that, we will use the the SHOW / HIDE FIELD CONDITION.
-If you need to dive deeper into this topic, here’s a guide on How to Show or Hide Fields Base on User’s Answer.
+We only want to display the payment form depending on the choice the user made on the radio button.
+To do that, we will use the Show/Hide Field condition.
+If you need to dive deeper into this topic, here’s a guide on “How to Show or Hide Fields Based on User’s Answer”.

 You now have forms that allow you to have multiple payment options.

 Make sure to remove the submit button from your main form.
 The users will submit the entries from one of the payment forms.

 You can see how my main form works on this form link: https://www.jotform.com/213133454169958

 For a more complex form, you can read this user guide on how to update a multiple payment form using the multiple payment form from the Form Gallery: How to Update the Multiple Payment Form

 Another alternative option is to redirect users to a different form URL based on the selected payment method.
 Here’s a guide on how to “Change the Thank You Page URL Based on a Condition”.